University to sponsor Deaffest

-The University of Wolverhampton is delighted to be the main sponsor of Deaffest 2017, the UK’s leading Deaf-led film and arts festival.
+The University of Wolverhampton will be the main sponsor of Deaffest 2015, the UK’s leading Deaf-led film and arts festival.

-The University is a long-standing supporter of Deaffest, which will take place in Wolverhampton from 12-14 May 2017.
+The University is a long-standing supporter of the event, which will take place at the Light House in the city.

 Deaffest, the Deaf Film and Television Festival, was launched in 2006 by Zebra Uno, Light House and the University of Wolverhampton.
 It was launched with a purpose to provide deaf filmmakers with an opportunity to be recognised for their talents, to show their work and be supported in achieving their aspirations.

 This year’s Deaffest will feature a Film Awards Gala with live entertainment, a stalls fair, arts and films seminars for all ages and film screenings from across the globe.

 As part of the University sponsorship, there will be opportunities for student volunteers to work as interpreters at the event.

 The University has almost 60 deaf and hearing impaired students, who are supported in their studies by an expert team of trained interpreters from the Student Enabling Centre.

 The University offers BA (Hons) degree courses in Interpreting (British Sign Language/English) and Deaf Studies, and is one of only three in the country to do this.
 There are currently around 160 students on the seven courses at Wolverhampton.